A Food-lover’s Guide to Grenada Food, Drink and Dishes

 Located at the southern tip of the Windward Islands in the eastern Caribbean, Grenada and its sister islands of Carriacou and Petite Martinique are best known for their 40 beaches, lush landscape, and spice production.
 But its unsung scene is Grenada food.
-Its culinary scene of local food and drink is so rich , it was one of the top reasons I wrote 12 Reasons I’m Tempted to Drop Everything and Move to Grenada.
+Its culinary scene of local food and drink is so rich and rewarding, it was one of the top reasons I wrote 12 Reasons I’m Tempted to Drop Everything and Move to Grenada.

 1. Potent Rum